 In China, production is mostly concentrated in the highly developed provinces on the country’s east coast.
 Many factory workers move into these provinces in search of better wages, but their families often remain in remote regions.
 The interactive map of Baidu from 2015 allows you to visualize the scale of the Spring Festival’s migration phenomenon:

-During the Spring Festival celebrations, moving around China is especially difficult due to crowds and lack of available seats in trains and buses.
+During the Spring Festival celebrations, moving around China is especially difficult due to crowds and the lack of available seats in trains and buses.
 Business trips are not recommended during this period.
 Most businesses and stores close during the holidays, as do service points and most banks.
 These factors have an enormous impact on the supply chain and require extensive preparation from importers.
 Below we describe how the Chinese New Year affects imports from China and how you can prepare for it.

-Chinese New Year and import from China
+Chinese New Year and importing from China

 How do Chinese New Year celebrations affect production?